apache/trafficcontrol/docs/source/api/v1/deliveryservices.rst

 	.. versionadded:: 1.3

+:slicePluginBlockSize: An integer that defines the byte block size for the ATS Slice Plugin.
+It can only and must be set if ``rangeRequestHandling`` is set to 3.

+	.. versionadded:: 1.5

 :sslKeyVersion: This integer indicates the :ref:`ds-ssl-key-version`
 :tenantId:      The integral, unique identifier of the :ref:`ds-tenant` who owns this :term:`Delivery Service`